OlyMarco/Behaviourally-based-Synthesis-of-Scene-aware-Footstep-Sound-Demo-/README.md

 # Behaviourally-based Synthesis of Scene-aware Footstep-Sound (Demo)
 # Introducation
 ##
   This is a Unity demo of Behaviourally-based Synthesis of Scene-aware Footstep Sound.
-Try it to feel how your behaviours and the scenes influence sounds.
+Try the demo to feel how your behaviours and the scenes influence sounds.

   The scene is *Viking Village URP* from Unity Asset Store.
   Here is the link: https://assetstore.unity.com/packages/essentials/tutorial-projects/viking-village-urp-29140.